Lipton Onion Soup Meatloaf Recipe

 • Preheat the oven to 350 degrees Fahrenheit

-• Line a 13 x 9 baking pan with aluminum foil or parchment paper
+• Line a 13 x 9 baking dis with aluminum foil or parchment paper

 • In a large mixing bowl, whisk together eggs, ketchup, water, and onion soup mix